grahac/error_tracker_notifier/README.md

 The Discord notifications include the same information as emails, formatted as rich embeds for better readability, including error occurrence counts when throttling is active.

+### Telegram Notifications

+The Telegram notifications include the same information as emails and Discord, formatted as HTML messages for better readability, including error occurrence counts when throttling is active.

 ## Dependencies

 This library depends on: